Home | Bibliography | Site Search | Site Map

 To conceive a wasp's "soul" by analogy to our own, that is, to a human soul, is not easy, if at all possible, because the resemblance between man and wasp is so slight.
 Words such as 'hope', 'reverence', 'sorrow' and 'love' are undefined if applied to a life form so different from our own (PI §§ 357, 360).

-H. What was the origin of natural language?
+H. What was the origin of human natural language?

 Note: If the only limit to scientific explanation is concept-formation (hypothesis- or theory-formation), i.e. empirical data plus the imagination of genius, wouldn't it be unwise to call a scientific riddle, which may be solvable if the needed mind is applied to it, an unanswerable question?
-But on the other hand, may not whether it is possible to solve a riddle depend on the exact riddle that is set.
+A theory is a way of organizing a selection of facts, one way, not the only possible way.
+And every theory, if it belongs to natural science, is subject to revision.

+What pictures can be drawn from the facts now known to us?
 Plato was puzzled by the origin of names (and speculated about it in the Cratylus [439b-440c]).
-This is part of the question of what the origin of natural language is.
+That is part of the question of what the origin of natural language is.

 What was the beginning, the early days, of language use: what is a description of the way man began using this new tool (or collection of tools)?